lightdash/lightdash/docs/docs/intro.md

 2. Demos are fun and all, but to get the full Lightdash experience, we recommend working through our [install guide](get-started/setup-lightdash/install-lightdash.mdx) and hooking it up to your own project 😊

 ---
-## See what we have planned in our Product Roadmap
+## Come join the conversation
-We’re sharing [our product roadmap](https://lightdash.notion.site/Product-Roadmap-49e980c97bb44aa5a78ee2618851f11f) because we want to give you an idea of where we’ll be in the next 3-6 months.
-We also want to hear if you think anything is missing.
+Come check out the latest hot topics in our [GitHub discussions](https://github.com/lightdash/lightdash/discussions).

-You can add suggestions for a feature or functionality by [creating a new issue in our GitHub repo](https://github.com/lightdash/lightdash/issues/new/choose).
+You can also add suggestions for a feature or functionality by [creating a new issue in our GitHub repo](https://github.com/lightdash/lightdash/issues/new/choose).
 If we spot something that we think is a new milestone for the near future, we’ll pull it into the product roadmap 👌

 ---
 ## Reporting bugs and feature requests